-London Luton Airport (LTN) is a small international airport located 1.7 miles from London.
-It is mostly used by low-cost flight companies like Stansted Airport.
-In 2010, nearly 9 million passengers flew in or out of its terminals.
+London Luton Airport (LTN) is a small international airport 32 miles from London.
+Like Stansted, It is mostly used by low-cost carriers.
+Nearly 18 million passengers pass through its terminals every year.

 To get to and from Luton Airport, there is a railway station a few minutes away, called Luton Airport Parkway Rail Station.
 This is the closest train station the airport has.
-To get to this station you can take a bus for £ 1,50 per person.
+To get to this station you can take a bus for £ 1.50 (US$ 1.90) per person.

-Taking the train is very simple and the fastest way to get to and from Luton Airport.
+Taking the train is very simple and the fastest way to get to and from Luton Airport and central London.
 You can either take the East Midlands Trains or First Capital Connect.

-A one-way journey costs £ 18 no matter what station you get off at and it will take you between 30 and 50 minutes to get to the centre.
+A one-way journey costs £ 18 (US$ 22.20) no matter at which station you get off and it will take you between 30 and 50 minutes to get to the centre.

 Terravision coach services connect Luton Airport with Victoria Station, Brent Cross, Baker Street, Finchley Road and Marble Arch.
 The journey to and from Victoria Station takes approximately one hour.

 The cheapest way to get to London from the airport is by easyBus.
-The price of a one-way journey can be as little as £ 2, depending on whether you get your ticket in advance, and the hours of departure.
+The price of a one-way journey can be as little as £ 2 (US$ 2.50), depending on whether you get your ticket in advance, and the hours of departure.
 The only downside to taking easyBus is that it takes one hour and twenty minutes to get to Victoria Station.

-If you choose to get a cab to the center of London, it will cost you approximately £110, an option that is off-limits for those tourists traveling with a tight budget.
+If you choose to get a cab to the centre of London, it will cost you approximately £ 140 (US$ 173), an option that is off-limits for those tourists travelling on a tight budget.

 Camden Town (40.6 km) Regent's Park (41.3 km) Stansted Airport (41.7 km) Sherlock Holmes Museum (42 km) Portobello Road Market (42.1 km)